-Galaxy S10 Plus is the 10th-anniversary gadget from the Korean giant.
-Samsung has equipped its latest flagship with some of the most amazing hardware we have ever seen in a smartphone.
+samsung Galaxy S10 Plus is the 10th-anniversary gadget from the South Korean smartphone giant.
+The company has equipped its latest flagship with some of the most amazing hardware we have ever seen in a smartphone.
 The infinity-O display combined with the bezel-less screen gives you a class-leading screen to body ratio.

 The performance of the device is also not short of anything stellar, as we earlier told you in our initial review of the Galaxy S10 Plus.
 It packs an Exynos 9820 or a Snapdragon 855, depending upon which part of the world you live.
 Paired with the chipset is the RAM of 8GB along with either the 128GB or the 512GB internal storage.